orsonteodoro/gcf2/README.md

 from /bak.
 Also, you should have the rescue CD in case coreutils (cp) or bash breaks.

-Reasons of CFIing @system later on is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.

 It is recommended in steps 13-17 that you test your software every 10-100 emerged packages to find runtime CFI violations instead of waiting too long.
 Long waits could make it difficult to backtrack the broken package in `/var/log/emerge.log`.

+Reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.

+Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.

+Steps 16 and 21 are optional if no new packages were added.
+It is a good idea to run `gen_pkg_lists.sh` before each `emerge -ve @world` or after a full update with `emerge -vuDN @world`.  `gen_pkg_lists.sh` is only useful after a new package is installed.

 Steps 18-19 is required because each build (or computer) has a unique set of USE flags with conditionally installed packages.